COAT LIVE OAK

 Irrigation: Weekly for the first year, then monthly until 10ft tall, then no summer watering

 Alternate Names: California Live Oak

 The Coast Live Oak provides food and habitat for many species of mammals and birds, including but not limited to acorn woodpeckers, scrub jays, the oak titmouse, squirrels, woodrats, turkey vultures and many more.
 Indigenous people depended on the Coast Live Oak for its rich acorns which surpass in flavor and fat most other oak acorns.
+This traditional food is seeing a resurgence in modern use.
 This Oak tree provides much needed shade and transpiration of moisture.
 It is also important for carbon sequestering and provides habitat for all kinds of microbes, fungus, and invertebrates.
 The Oak Gall wasp is another species of interest that depends on the Coast Live Oak tree.
 Many butterflies and moths use the Live Oak as a host plant including the California Sister and the Mournful Duskywing.